codingfan786/Vic2-TNO/README.md

 Currently finished content includes:

-  German Civil war
+  German Civil war (Speer and Heydrich can call other countries into the war, Bormann can propose a ceasefire with Goring.)

-  Early German puppet breakaways (a couple paths for each; use the events, decisions, and rebels rather than declaring war on the main GER tag)
+  Early German puppet breakaways (Two paths for each; use the events, decisions, and rebels rather than declaring war on the main GER tag)

-  Eastern Siberia unification

-  italian culture expansion paths
+  Italian culture expansion paths (Transalpine Union late game or accept north african cultures early game.)

-  yugo partition
+  Yugoslavia partition events and dynamically scripted CB.

+  Democratic and Facist path for England (A little basic.)

+  British Colonies can unite under a single tag and reform a democratic England.

+  Russian unification in east and west (Red Army Remnants, NKVD in Exile, Kamatcha Soviet Fleet.)

+  Some France Decisions

+  Decision chain for Iberia to accept portuguese and catalan.
+(A little basic.)

+  Western China unification and a little expansion.

 Along with some minor scattered mechanics such as: